wale1454/Google-Apps-Script_Email-Permutator/README.md

 2. Click on "Extensions" in the menu, then select "Apps Script."
 3. In the Apps Script editor, click on the "Run" button (▶️) in the toolbar to execute the script.
 4. Email permutations will be generated in the adjacent column.
+5. Highlight the entire column with the email addresses and click on [ Insert -> Smart chips -> Convert to People chips ] in the toolbar.
+6. If the email address is on the list, it'd be highlighted in grey.
+Cheers!

 ---------------